 This section allows the buyer the right to terminate and back out of the agreement for any reason whatsoever.

 Explanation: This is an important section because many investors include this provision to back out of the deal on what essentially amounts to a whim.

 - Many fly-by-night companies never intend to close or, worse, may use the termination period as leverage in an attempt to renegotiate.

 - Cash House Buyers USA does not require an option period to allow sellers peace of mind that their sale is going to take place.

 - We are always committed to closing on the home when we contract it in keeping with our commitment to transparency.

-- Addendums: A lot of contracts add addendums outside of the state regulated documents consisting of back-out clauses or requirements that sellers have to comply with.
+- Addendums: A lot of contracts add addendums outside of the state-regulated documents consisting of back-out clauses or requirements that sellers have to comply with.
 These tend to be convoluted and disingenuous.

-- Watch out for “no earnest money” provisions which is comparable to the insurance clause to protect sellers.
+- Watch out for “no earnest money” provisions which are comparable to the insurance clause to protect sellers.
 Earnest money is an additional step that holds the buyer responsible for performing on the terms of the contract for closing the sale of the home.

 - Cash House Buyers USA pays all closing costs which include settlement expenses, title, policy, and survey.
 This encompasses a broad definition.
-If the buyer is responsible for them, the seller can avoid any unexpected expenses at closing.
+If the buyer is responsible for them, the seller can avoid any unexpected expenses at the closing.

 As we always state for disclaimer purposes, we are not attorneys or licensed real estate professionals.
 As such, please note that we are not attempting to provide any legal advice in the aforementioned.
 We advise all of our clients to consult with an attorney.